kennycha/seednote/README.md

 # Seednote

-비동기적으로 아이디어를 발전시키는 AI 노트 앱
+An asynchronous AI note-taking app that helps your ideas grow.

-주제만 던지면, 로컬 LLM이 알아서 what, how, why를 작성해줍니다.
+Just drop a topic, and your local LLM will generate structured insights: what, how, and why.

 ## Features

-- 주제 입력만으로 아이디어를 why, how, what으로 구조화
+- Automatically expands ideas into structured why, how, and what formats

-- LLM은 로컬에서 실행됨 (Ollama 기반)
+- Runs entirely on your local machine (Ollama-based LLM)

-- Supabase를 통한 상태 관리 및 저장
+- Uses Supabase for state management and data storage

 ## Requirements